imasroori/django_project_blog/README.md

 * Bootstrap

-for more information go to requirements.txt file in repository.
+For more information go to requirements.txt file in repository.

 ## Setup